 Unfortunately, few are the blessed who come from families which meet all these conditions.
 Probably most families struggle with at least one of the points and the list is surely far from being complete.

-A great degree of the anguish, insecurities, sense of overwhelm and inadequacy we can feel as adults in our day to day life can therefore be traced back to this initial circle we were an active member of, without disregarding the trials life later places on us.
+A great degree of the anguish, insecurities, sense of overwhelm and inadequacy we can feel as adults in our day-to-day life can therefore be traced back to this initial circle we were an active member of, without disregarding the trials life later places on us.
 And here it would be easy to simply name (and blame) the wrongdoers- the father, the mother, the sibling etc. and stop there, justifying one’s own inadequacy.
 “I am like this, because…”.
 But how would that help you?

-And what if our quest for healing was one of the greatest journeys we could embark on in a life time?
+And what if our quest for healing was one of the greatest journeys we could embark on in a lifetime?
 What if precisely this journey could be the pinnacle of purpose and meaning in your life?

-What if exactly this pain inhabited a spiritual promise, a compass and guide to lead you to the life and types of relationships you want?
+What if exactly this pain inhabited a spiritual promise, a compass and a guide to lead you to the life and types of relationships you want?

-Then these wounds and disappointments become the driving force to seek better answers (your own) and a different life, one that reflects autonomy in your own essential nature, far beyond the energies you grew up in.
+Then these wounds and disappointments become the driving force to seek better answers (your own) and different life, one that reflects autonomy in your own essential nature, far beyond the energies you grew up in.